 Physical incapacity: For a marriage to be annulled because one spouse is physically incapable, the other spouse has to file for annulment within two years of the date they were married.

-The judge will review your filing to determine whether you have met the standard for an annulment.
+The judge will review the documents you file to determine whether you have met the standard for an annulment.
 If you meet the standard, the court staff will discuss with you the process of serving the other party.
-You can find information about serving papers here.
-If you do not meet the standard for an annulment, your case will be closed and you may choose to file for a divorce, separation, or civil union dissolution.
+See the Serving Papers web page for more information.

 Issues of parental rights and responsibilities, child support, and property division can also be addressed by the court in an annulment case.
 You and your partner may be required to participate in a self-represented litigant education program, a parenting course, or both.
 A case manager conference may also be scheduled.
 The court may also require that you attend mediation to try to work through disagreements.
 Unlike with divorce, in an annulment case, the court will likely require a hearing with evidence given as to the grounds for annulment, even if you both agree on all of the issues.
 This is because the law requires that the judge make findings based on evidence for the grounds for an annulment, in addition to the parties’ “say so” [15 V.S.A. §518].